What can I patent?

 Is patenting expensive?

-- You can get a Patent Pending Number online for only $199.
-Use our Patent Template to prepare the document without paying a Patent Attorney.
+Patents can be expensive, but there are surprisingly affordable options.
+For example, you can get a Patent Pending Number online through either GlobalIPCo for only $199 / Iptica for only $99.
+Use our Patent Template and Guide to prepare the document without paying a Patent Attorney.
 The Patent Pending Number will last you for 12 months.